SR-22 Insurance: State-by-State Requirements + Cost (2026)

 What is the difference between SR-22 and FR-44?

 SR-22 certifies a driver carries the state's minimum liability limits.
-FR-44 — used only in Florida and Virginia for DUI convictions — certifies coverage at double or triple the state minimum (Florida: 100/300/50; Virginia: 60/120/40).
+FR-44 — used only in Florida and Virginia for DUI convictions — certifies coverage well above the state minimum (Florida: 100/300/50 against a 10/20/10 minimum; Virginia: 60/120/40 against a 30/60/20 minimum).
 FR-44 is more expensive because the underlying limits are higher, but the filing process is identical.

 Which insurance companies file SR-22 and are cheapest?